john-cornell/GPTNet/README.md

 Currently license is GPL-3, largely to stop people being stupid enough to include very early software in commercial products.
 When it is more advanced, I will switch it to something more open.
 I have no desire to limit its use, just don't want to cause anyone pain.

 Next Up:
-Add support for other LLMs
+* Add support for other LLMs

+* Add simplified chat engine that uses Roles already setup for simple start

-Token counting and summarisation of older messages
+* Token counting and summarisation of older messages

-Better and simpler Role management
+* Better and simpler Role management

-Prompt generation automation and suggestion
+* Prompt generation automation and suggestion

-Prompt Engineering Templates, Majority Vote, Supervisor, Few Shot, COT, TOT, Knowledge Generation etc
+* Prompt Engineering Templates, Majority Vote, Supervisor, Few Shot, COT, TOT, Knowledge Generation etc

-Investigate dependency injection frameworks to handle other LLMs
+* Investigate dependency injection frameworks to handle other LLMs